erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 Using `perf --call-graph lbr` works for Erlang, but it does not give a perfect record as the buffer has a limited size.

-One approach to improve this would be to instruct perf to know what Erlang is and how to crawl its stack.
-This would entail modifying the Linux kernel and/or libunwind.
-A second, probably better approach, would be to make Erlang processes emit a frame-pointer on its stack so that `perf --call-graph fp` would work.
-However, this means that each call frame will need 2 words of memory, and for Erlang processes this can be quite detrimental to performance because of the heavy use of recursion.